Leenie/ansible-universe/README.md

     which is not related to the “human readable” version strings (e.g. “v1.0.0”.)
     Version strings are generally tag names created manually by developers when necessary.
-    As version strings are unusable by git and by extension, by ansible-galaxy, complex version expressions cannot be used when specifying a dependency.
+    As version strings are unusable by git and by extension, by ansible-galaxy, [version expressions][4] cannot be used when specifying a dependency.
     With other build tools, it is common for instance to request an compatible version of a dependency within a range and include a subset of releases known as broken, e.g. `>=2.1, <4a0, !=2.4rc, != 2.5rc`
   * __Inefficient Binary Resources Storage__